-Why are Co-Curricular Activities so central to a Macarthur Education?
+Why are Co-curricular Programmes so central to a Macarthur Education?

 Learning is achieved in so many ways and the process of learning can be quite different between individuals.
 At Macarthur we hold the view that individuals learn differently and as such we have teaching and learning programmes that allow students to learn in their preferred style.